 Most EI learning does not sufficiently deal with these conflicts.
 I’ve facilitated many EI programs and team meetings in dreary, windowless rooms with heavily distracted workers who wonder why they are so chronically stressed The body-as-a-vehicle-to-get-things-done model cannot advance a comprehensive EI learning experience.
-While I am encouraged by the mainstreaming of mindfulness into some corporate cultures, I’m concerned that the intention to introduce these programs not be solely based on the bottom line.
-In a recent article in Wired, author Noah Schactman, exclaims, “Meditation and mindfulness are the new rage in Silicon Valley.
-And it’s not just about inner peace – it’s about getting ahead.”
+While I am encouraged by the inclusion of mindfulness programs into some corporate cultures, I’m concerned that the intention to introduce these programs not be used to combat, but not change, the burden of overwork.

 Mindfulness is a tool to build emotional intelligence not a corollary of the learning.
-In a use and discard culture, mindfulness training is just another tool that can be downloaded and applied to get whatever is needed to make the deal.
-It’s a cold and cynical view of an ancient practice that must enter sacred territory to succeed – the body and the mind.
+In a use and discard culture, mindfulness training can be misunderstood to as just another tool that can be downloaded and applied as a quick fix.

 Still Asking the Wrong Questions

-Chammorro-Premuzic believes that although “everyone can change,few people are willing to try.”
+Chammorro-Premuzic believes that although “everyone can change, few people are willing to try.”
 While he offers some helpful guidelines to boost EI learning, this underlying premise is certainly no ringing endorsement for EI in the workplace.
-It takes however, reinforce that introducing EI to any team or organization takes care, commitment and time.
-That’s certainly true, I’d argue for any serious commitment to change behavior, whether it be in the workplace or outside of it, is not a short-term process.
+It takes care and time to introduce EI learning to any person, group or organization, but realistically, any serious commitment to change behavior, whether it be in the workplace or outside of it, is not a short-term process.